2026 Hands-On Review

 Saturated vs. E61 Group Heads

-The E61 group is a 60-year-old icon.
-It relies on a thermosyphon to stay hot.
+The E61 group is 60 years old and still standard across half the machines in this roundup.
+It stays hot through a thermosyphon loop, passive circulation that never stops running.
 The tactile joy of pulling a mechanical lever is unmatched, but the energy waste is high.
-The Saturated group (Linea Micra) welds the boiler to the group, resulting in better temperature precision for back-to-back shots.
-In 2026, the choice usually comes down to whether you value the "Ritual" of E61 or the "Precision" of Saturated designs.
+The saturated group (Linea Micra) welds the boiler to the group, resulting in better temperature precision for back-to-back shots.
+We measured a 1.5°C gap between the first and tenth shot on E61 machines.
+The Micra's saturated group kept that gap under 0.4°C. One feels better to use.
+The other produces more consistent coffee.

-At the opposite end: Breville Oracle Jet and Decent Bengle.
+At the opposite end sit the Breville Oracle Jet and Decent Bengle.
 These machines depend on proprietary mainboards, custom sensors, firmware-controlled heating.
 If the control board fails after warranty, you need the manufacturer to still exist and still care.
 Decent has open-sourced their designs.
 Breville hasn't.
-A 2026 Oracle may be unrepairable by 2036 if spare boards get discontinued.
-If you want a machine that outlives you, weight repairability as heavily as thermal stability.
+A 2026 Oracle Jet running a discontinued mainboard in 2036 is a $3,000 paperweight.
+At this price, the machine should outlive a kitchen renovation.
+The Decent and Breville are bets that the manufacturer survives the decade intact.

 Pairing with a Prosumer Grinder